tworuler/glkit/README.md

-# glkit
+# GLKit

-This library implements a simple 3D viewer using OpenGL and ImGui for UI.
+This library implements a simple 3D viewer using OpenGL and ImGui.
 It can be used to visualize 3D models and camera matrices,  which is useful for understanding how they work.

 ## Build and Run